Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 ***Nofl***

 The banner-caste system had always grated at Nofl.
-Summarily removing individuals from the breeding pool over their childhood and adolescent performance on standardized academic tests and personality traits was… It sneered at all the ways in which a Corti could be productive, successful, or even a *genius* without conforming to the Directorate’s narrow protocols.
+Summarily removing individuals from the breeding pool over their childhood and adolescent performance on standardized academic tests and personality traits was...
+It sneered at all the ways in which a Corti could be productive, successful, or even a *genius* without conforming to the Directorate’s narrow protocols.

 Take Nofl himself.
 His adolescent assessment had described his personal foibles as "crippling."
 Crippling!
 As though a sense of humor and a flair for the dramatic were defects!
 Oh, he’d shown them.
 He’d shown them good and hard what a Steel-banner lowlife could achieve.
 There were a lot of very wealthy Deans and Directors who profited from his work, and Nofl’s own credit line was historic for one of his caste.

-Empirical demonstrations of the Caste system’s inadequacy didn’t come clearer or louder… but the Castes were orthodoxy.
+Empirical demonstrations of the Caste system’s inadequacy didn’t come clearer or louder... but the Castes were orthodoxy.
 Contrary to his fantasies, all of his wild success had achieved absolutely nothing to shift the entrenched dogma.

 Now, though, it seemed as though every Corti alive including the coveted echelons of the Directorate and Colleges themselves were destined to be a reproductive dead-end regardless.
 Every last one of them was about to be yanked firmly out of the gene pool regardless of their Banner.
 The Directorate’s plan was that extreme.
 Logical, but extreme.